 Hence, a $10 donation inspires $60 in investment which results in $140 worth of chickens.

-Since February of 2006, BILD has delivered over 31,000 baby chickens and 144 metric tons of chicken food to over 250 families through 6 women's associations in eastern Bosnia.
-With the local investment of time and resources raising the chicks, the total value of the full grown chickens through this project from 2006 to 2015 is over $485,000.
+Since February of 2006, BILD has delivered over 37,000 baby chickens and 189 metric tons of chicken food to over 250 families through 6 women's associations in eastern Bosnia.
+With the local investment of time and resources raising the chicks, the total value of the full grown chickens through this project since 2006 is over $570.000.

 The project first began in late 2005 when two US soldiers in the international peacekeeping force, LTC Denny Peeples and 1SG Louis Ponticas, donated $6.000 to help women in eastern Bosnia.
 BILD representatives contacted our associate organization Prijateljice, an umbrella women's organization in Tuzla, to learn how we could best help women in eastern Bosnia.
 They advised us to invest in baby chicks and chicken food thus the project "Creating Sustainable Income and Empowering Women" commenced.

 The project is sustained each year through private donations while also receiving grant funds.
-For example, the Soros Foundation has contributed $74.250 to supplement private donations from 2010 through 2017.
+For example, the Soros Foundation contributed $74.250 to supplement private donations from 2010 through 2016.

 Given that a baby chick costs about 65 cents and a 10kg bag of chicken food costs about $5.50, this project is excellent for donors who have relatively small amounts to contribute.
 We once received $9.25 from a proud group of children at the United Methodist Church in Ithaca, NY, thereby inspiring $55 in local investments and $130 in fully grown chickens.
 All donations are welcome here.